pkg-dot-zip/AvaloniaWindowsAndLinuxButtonPressCounter/README.md

 # AvaloniaWindowsAndLinuxButtonPressCounter
 Sample Avalonia application to learn building C# projects on Linux! 😇

+This README will tell you how to do this manually.
+If you however prefer a bash script to automate this process, look [here](docs/cloneGitAndBuildAndRunDotNetProject.sh) for a pre-made script.

 ## How to build this application on Linux
 *Please note that for this project we used Debian Bookworm. 📚 We advice beginners following this guide to do the same!*